 Usually, in lectures, conferences, briefings, and seminars, the back rows of the classroom are filled first.
 People who sit in the front rows are not afraid to stand out from the crowd.
 Because they believe in their intellectual abilities, manners, and appearance.
 So, to gain self-confidence, prefer the first rows!

 There are many bright and talented people (sitting in the same conferences and workshops) who for whatever reason are afraid to express their opinions in order to avoid saying something stupid, not to seem ridiculous, etc.

-Each time a person wants to say something and says nothing, he injects himself with a portion of the poison that kills confidence.
+Each time a person wants to say something and says nothing, they inject themselves with a portion of the poison that kills their confidence.

-And vice versa: the more you speak, the more confident you become, so after each time you find it more and more easy to speak in public.
-Voicing your opinion, you take a vitamin which strengthens confidence.
+And vice versa: the more you speak, the more confident you become, so after each time, you find it easier and easier to speak in public.
+By voicing your opinion, you take a vitamin that increases your self-confidence.

 And do not think that you will look silly.
 You are an intellectually developed adult and have your opinions, which have the right to be expressed.

 How to increase self-confidence?
 Look other people in the eye.
 The way a person makes eye contact says a lot.
 You instinctively begin to doubt a person who does not look you in the eye.
 What is he or she hiding?
 What are they afraid of?
 Do they want to cheat you or to hide something from you?